#

 A/N: This tale started as an anything-goes tale for National Novel Writing Month: a mash-up of several different fandoms.
 Because of this, the story reads a bit split-personality.

-The characters of Frank & Joe Hardy, their dad Fenton and Aunt Gertrude and the town of Bayport belong to the Stratemeyer Syndicate.
+The characters of Frank & Joe Hardy, their dad Fenton and Aunt Gertrude and the town of Bayport belong to Simon & Schuster.
 Those characters as portrayed here are from the 1970s TV show, "The Hardy Boys Nancy Drew Mysteries", created by Glen A. Larson.
-This tale is based on the episode "Voodoo Doll", written by Stephen Ujlaki, Mark Griffiths, Michael Sloan & Christopher Crowe.
-Please note: the show sets Bayport in MA, and that's what I run with.
-Here, the brothers are a bit older, 18 & 19.
-Any other differences, please attribute them to the show; I try to reconcile blue-spine canon with the show when I can, but the show will trump the books.
+This tale is based on the episode "Voodoo Doll", original teleplay written by Stephen Ujlaki, Mark Griffiths, Michael Sloan & Christopher Crowe; the characters of Orrin Thatcher, Doctor Duvee (Dove), Claire, & Josette are from that episode, though the re-interpretation of them is my own.
+All the other characters & situations not mentioned or referenced above are my own creations & fault.

 New Orleans, LA

 …and then she knew nothing, only blackness.